stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 And you can't distill the numbers to drink the number juice!

-#####  __[Tim and Bryn laugh]__
+##### [Tim and Bryn laugh]

 #### TIM

-Now we need to take a titration of the number six.
-And put it into a three mole solution of the number eight.
+Now we need to take a titration of the number six and put it into a three mole solution of the number eight.
 That's right, I'm listing all of the terms-- Nobody adequately explained a mole to me!

 #### BEN